Rupert Bruce-Mitford: Return to Sutton Hoo

-Frank Francis took over as director from a retiring Kendrick in 1959, and the following year made two floors of a Montague Street house available for Bruce-Mitford to devote to Sutton Hoo.
-A research assistant was added in 1962 and, eventually, thirteen people were involved in the operation.
+Frank Francis succeeded Kendrick as director in 1959, and the following year made two floors of a Montague Street house available for Bruce-Mitford to devote to the Sutton Hoo operation.
+A research assistant was added in 1962 and, eventually, thirteen people were involved.
 By then, criticism over the delays in publication had begun to mount; a 1964 article by Christopher Hawkes lamented the fact that "[a] quarter of a century has passed ... and Sutton Hoo is still not published", and concluded that the museum "really must go to it".
 Much of the criticism landed on the shoulders of Bruce-Mitford, leading the archaeologist Robert T. Farrell to observe that "it has become something of a trend to slate Bruce-Mitford for delay".
-After the volumes were ultimately published, Hawkes and his wife Sonia went as far as to translate, privately publish, and distribute amongst colleagues, a biting German review by Joachim Werner; Sir David M. Wilson, who became director of the museum in 1977, disparaged Bruce-Mitford in his 2002 book The British Museum: A History, (Note: Wilson wrote, for example, that "Rupert Bruce-Mitford was a stubborn and devious man, a scholar of international repute but limited vision, who irritated practically everyone he worked with."
-Wilson also disparaged Bruce-Mitford's work in acquiring the Ilbert collection of clocks and watches—such as by writing that Bruce-Mitford "wrote memorandum after memorandum to the Trustees, until they became heartily sick of them".) and wrote that work on the Sutton Hoo volumes "presents a precautionary, if unique, tale of procrastination and obfuscation".
-If part of the delay was attributable to what Biddle termed "Rupert's dogged perfectionism", such criticism perhaps failed to account for the many other demands on Bruce-Mitford's time, and the museum's delay in making resources available for the publication.
-It also perhaps did not recognise the scope of the undertaking, which involved modernising multiple fields of research—such as the proper chronology of Merovingian coins, used to date the burial; the study of textiles; and the study of soil, used to determine whether the burial was a grave or a cenotaph—and the re-excavation of the ship-burial.
+After the volumes were ultimately published, Hawkes and his wife Sonia went as far as to translate, privately publish, and distribute amongst colleagues a biting German review by Joachim Werner.
+Sir David M. Wilson, who became director of the museum in 1977, disparaged Bruce-Mitford in his 2002 book The British Museum: A History, and wrote that work on the Sutton Hoo volumes "presents a precautionary, if unique, tale of procrastination and obfuscation".
+(Note: Wilson also wrote that "Rupert Bruce-Mitford was a stubborn and devious man, a scholar of international repute but limited vision, who irritated practically everyone he worked with."
+He likewise disparaged Bruce-Mitford's work in acquiring the Ilbert collection of clocks and watches—such as by writing that Bruce-Mitford "wrote memorandum after memorandum to the Trustees, until they became heartily sick of them".)
+To others, including Biddle and Rosemary Cramp, while Bruce-Mitford's perfectionism and penchant for detail did not speed matters, the criticism failed to account for the many other demands on his time, and the museum's delay in making resources available for the publication.
+Nor, wrote Biddle, did it appreciate the scope of the undertaking, which involved modernising multiple fields of research—such as the proper chronology of Merovingian coins, used to date the burial; the study of textiles; and the study of soil, used to determine whether the burial was a grave or a cenotaph—and the re-excavation of the ship-burial.